chimericdream/worldofpannotia.com/src/_magic_armor_abilities/glamered.md

   casterLevel: "10th"
   prerequisites:
     feats: ["{% feat_link craft-magic-arms-and-armor %}"]
-    spells: ["_disguise self_"]
+    spells: ["{% spell_link disguise-self %}"]
     special: []
   marketPriceSpecial: "+2,700 gp"
-  description: ""
+  description: |
----
     A suit of armor with this ability appears normal.
 Upon command, the armor changes shape and form to assume the appearance of a normal set of clothing.
 The armor retains all its properties (including weight) when glamered.
-Only a _true seeing_ spell or similar magic reveals the true nature of the armor when disguised.
+Only a {% spell_link true-seeing %} spell or similar magic reveals the true nature of the armor when disguised.
+---